softwarewolves/softwarewolves-doc/README.md

 Starting a game
 ===============
 To start a game, you need to send the following chatmessage to the so-called Game Coordinator (Jabber Id "sww@jabber.org" or "sww@localserver"):
-* <code>I want to play</code> – Indicates you want to play a werewolves game.
+* >I want to play</code> – Indicates you want to play a werewolves game.
 The Game Coordinator will dispatch you to a chatroom.